5.3.4 Legal Issues which Cross National Boundaries

 Contracts between people and organisations in different countries currently have to be written in the law of one of the countries involved, so that suitable enforcement, jurisdiction and penalties can be available.
 The need to negotiate different contract terms across different countries adds to the cost of doing business, particularly for small and medium-sized companies, though some European and international guidelines are becoming available – as described on the LSE course, International Commercial Contracts: General Principles.

 There is no adequate legal framework for redressing individual grievances between people in different countries.
 To illustrate this point, it is worth comparing compensation claims for two huge industrial pollution disasters: it was possible for America to get substantial compensation from BP very quickly for the oil spill in the Gulf of Mexico in 2010, but it took 17 years for the inhabitants of Bhopal to get any compensation from Union Carbide for the 15,000 deaths caused by cyanide gas in 1984 – and the amount of that compensation was still being challenged more than 25 years after the accident, as reported by Joan Smith: What about compensation for Bhopal?.

-The number of transactions between countries continues to increase and there is no quick or easy answer to the legal problems that they present.
+The number of transactions between countries continues to increase, so there are correspondingly more legal issues which cross national boundaries.
 The increasing need for co-operation is beginning to be addressed:

 ● Co-operation in law enforcement is increasing (particularly in exchange of information on terrorist activity).

 ● Higher-level courts are being set up and are expanding their scope.